unit9/django-data-sync/README.md

 # Django Data Sync

-Enables you to sync insensitive data between environments with any Django backends (as long the model definitions are the same) directly from admin interface.
+Enables you to sync insensitive data (including FileField) between environments with any Django backends (as long the model definitions are the same) directly from admin interface.

+## DISCLAIMER

+There are no rigorous tests, yet.
+I haven't got the chance explored how it behaves with complex relationships.
+So far, it has been used in two production grade projects where the models are not too complex (ManyToMany is not yet properly tested).

+Please use this at your own risk of data lost when syncing, or you can do rigorous testing at your development phase.

 ## Features